-Federal Pell Grant is a federal grant that does not have to be repaid.
-It is awarded based on the EFC calculated by the federal processor.
-In the 2014-2015 award year, the average Pell grant award amount was \$3,658 and the number of students funded was 1973 (ALL ALLEN SCHOOL CAMPUSES COMBINED).
+Federal Pell Grant is a federal grant that is awarded based on the EFC calculated by the federal processor.
+In the 2019-2020 award year, the average Pell grant award amount was \$5090 and the number of students funded was 833.
+(ALL ALLEN SCHOOL CAMPUSES COMBINED).
+The total student's enrollments in 2019-20 was 936.

 Federal Direct/Stafford Loans are fixed interest rate loans made to students.
 Students are eligible for the following levels of awards: freshman \$3,500 subsidized.
 The unsubsidized loan amount is up to \$2000 if dependent or \$6000 for independent or for dependents whom, Parent Loan (PLUS) is denied.
 All loans have to be repaid in monthly installments in 10 years starting six months after graduation or discontinuation of enrollment below half time.
-In the 2014-2015 the average Loan amount was \$6441 and the number of students funded was 1880 (ALL ALLEN SCHOOL CAMPUSES COMBINED).
+In the 2019-2020 the average Loan amount was \$7636 and the number of students funded was 818 (ALL ALLEN SCHOOL CAMPUSES COMBINED).
+The total student's enrollments in 2019-20 award year was 936.